 - Cuts and wounds resulting from Halloween props, such as swords and wands.

 Parents should focus on certain preventive steps to minimize accident risks on Halloween:

 Whether you make your child’s costume or opt for a store-bought costume, there are a number of factors to consider to make sure your child stays safe.
-Care.com offers these Halloween costume safety tips for paren
+Care.com offers these 2019 Halloween costume safety tips for parents.

 - If you purchase a costume from a store, read the packaging to make sure the material is flame resistant;

 - Make sure the costume fits correctly and does not restrict movement;

 - Avoid long, flowing fabrics and capes that drag along the ground, which could present tripping hazards;

 - When selecting a mask, avoid latex and make sure your child’s vision and breathing are not restricted;

 - Makeup is often safer than a mask, but always apply makeup to a small patch of skin first as a test to prevent allergic reactions;

 - Your trick-or-treater will be doing a lot of walking, so make sure they wear sensible shoes;